 - Weakened eye muscles caused by screen gazing hamper the ability and effort required to read, and compromise healthy vision.

 - Erosion of the will and lack of initiative caused by media and technology use prevent children from being able to carry out their ideas.

 Teachers recognize that electronic media and technology can serve as valuable tools when used properly and age-appropriately.
 Certainly as adults we appreciate their assistance.
 In Waldorf education, students begin to work with these tools at the high school level.
 Here are the school’s recommendations for younger children:

 For Students from Early Childhood through Grade 4

-- GBRSS teachers request that the daily experience of the young child not include exposure to electronic media and technology, including computers and cell phones or other handheld devices/screens.
+- BWS teachers request that the daily experience of the young child not include exposure to electronic media and technology, including computers and cell phones or other handheld devices/screens.

 - Young children are best served by interacting directly with the three-dimensional world around them and with real people.